Skip Ribbon Commands

 Grafik Reallabore

-The IAT will create a novel and sustainable infrastructure for transdisciplinary research, knowledge exchange and innovation.
-To this end, it will both integrate existing research expertise at ZALF and create new expertise for collaborative work.
+The IAT will create new, permanent infrastructures for transdisciplinary research, knowledge exchange and innovation.
+In doing so, it will combine the ZALF’s existing research expertise with new capabilities for collaborative and transformative research.

-The IAT will be established as a "permanent, strategic special unit" that has been successfully evaluated in a multi-stage process by the Leibniz Association and the German Council of Science and Humanities.
+The IAT is being established as a permanent strategic special project.
+This was preceded by a multi-stage review process conducted by the Leibniz Association and the German Science Council.

 Our Working Groups